OriginProtocol/origin-box/README.md

 	git remote set-url origin git@github.com:OriginProtocol/origin-js.git

+More information on setting remotes is available [here.](https://help.github.com/articles/changing-a-remote-s-url/)

 ### Module not found errors

 There is a known issue with `docker-compose` and the use of volumes for handling dependencies.
 For more information refer to the [issue on this repository.](https://github.com/OriginProtocol/origin-box/issues/34)